Updated: Dec 19, 2020

 Over the course of the past thirty years, companies have invested heavily in advanced decision tools for managing inventories.
 This investment has resulted in only modest improvements in inventory turns.
 One of the reasons for this is that there has been a countervailing trend – the number of choices that consumers have for just about anything has risen dramatically over this same time frame.
 And, not only has the number of product choices grown, but more recently the number of purchasing and delivery choices has also grown.
 There is a strong argument to be made that without this investment, companies would not have been able to significantly grow their variety of choices and thus remain competitive.
 Furthermore, without continued robust investment in the future, companies will not be able to continue to provide products and services that are tailored to the tastes of individual consumers.

-This trend towards products and delivery services tailored to individual customers is what I call supply chains of one, and forms the essence of a customer-centric supply chain.
+This trend towards products and delivery services tailored to individual customers is what I call supply chains of one (also known as personalized supply chains) and forms the essence of a customer-centric supply chain.
 It is a major driver behind supply chain segmentation and omni-channel transformation programs put in place by enterprises.
 Inability to invest in tailored choices, or falling behind the investment curve, has resulted in the demise of many retailers.

 Moscow on the Hudson and Productivity